|A Message from Our CEO, Janet Van Dyke, DVM, DACVSMR.

 Please visit our Continuing Education page for a list of eligible courses and our FAQ page for more details.
 Note that continuing education courses do not include core rehabilitation or acupuncture courses taken for certification.

-CRI has arranged discounted rates at the Sheraton Denver West Hotel through October 2020.
+We also have arranged discounted rates at the Sheraton Denver West Hotel through October 2020 for our Wheat Ridge-based courses.
 The Sheraton is providing a complimentary daily hotel shuttle to and from Wheat Ridge Animal Hospital.
 It also features complimentary wireless internet in guest rooms, complimentary self parking, and free access to the indoor pool and fitness center.
 Please check our Wheat Ridge Travel page for reservation links, and be sure to reserve your room before the cut-off dates to ensure the group rate.

-Congratulations to Bonus, Our Breezie Demo Dog of the Month!
+Congratulations to Milo, Our Breezie Demo Dog of the Month!

-In recognition of this honor, Bonus will receive a gift bag from Jiminy's
+In recognition of this honor, Milo will receive a gift bag from Jiminy's

 valued at $50.
-Congratulations, Bonus, and enjoy your yummy Jiminy's treats!
+Congratulations, Milo, and enjoy your yummy Jiminy's treats!

 |The Breezie Demo Dog of the Month Award is given in memory of Breezie, who was the lead demo dog for our Coral Springs courses for more than 9 years and helped to educate more than 800 veterinary and physical therapy professionals.
 She was such a great demo dog that our faculty would beg to have her in their small group sessions.
 Breezie's favorite holiday was Halloween when she was always the best dressed dog in Coral Springs!|